Is the Radio Source Dipole from NVSS Consistent with the CMB and $\Lambda$CDM?: Modeling

 In summary, we use both \textit{Tomographer}/cross-matched models to predict the clustering dipole, and account for uncertainties in the redshift distributions through the $C_\ell^{\rm clus}$ PDF (see the text around Eq.~\ref{E:P_marg}).
 Specifically, for each \textit{Tomographer} data point, we draw from a Gaussian realization with the specified mean and variance from \textit{Tomographer}, and perform linear interpolation between redshift bins.
 The error bars in \textit{Tomographer} are derived from bootstrapping, and our sampling procedure ignores the correlations between redshift bins, which should be a good approximation given the large separation in radial distance between most of the redshift bins.
-The upper limit for the redshift integrations is set to $z=3$ as we have confirmed that the clustering dipole has negligible contributions from $z>3$ (see Fig.~\ref{F:kz_kernel}).
-With the PDF, $P(C_\ell^{\rm clus})$, determined through numerically sampling the \textit{Tomographer} results as described above, we can derive the PDF of $\sigma_r$ using Eq.~\ref{E:P(sigmar)}, which is used in Eq.~\ref{E:P_marg} to predict the total measured dipole.